European Summer School on Science Communication 2026

 The ES3C is financially supported by science 42.
 Thus the conference fee for the ES3C also includes the attendance for the SCI-COM-E meeting.
 If you are selected, the fee for both events is 275 €.

-The program of the European Summer School on Science Communication always highlights different science communication formats and topics in depth.
-While we give an introduction to science communication we do not try to give an exhaustive overview of the field, but rather highlight a few topics in greater depth.
+The programme of the European Summer School on Science Communication always highlights different science communication formats and topics in depth.
+We will introduce you to practical science communication.
+Since we cannot give an exhaustive overview of the field, we will rather highlight a few topics in greater depth.

 21.09.2026